bigdevwhale/marat555.github.io/_posts/2018-09-23-sql-queries.md

 ## Summary

-Best practices fro writing SQL queries:
+Best practices for writing SQL queries:
 * Define all the necessary fields for <b>SELECT</b> instead of using <b>SELECT *</b>
 * Use <b>WHERE</b> to filter records instead of <b>HAVING</b>
 * Select more fields rather than use <b>DISTINCT